zhafen/docs-as-code/tests/test_data/generate_reports_dm.md

 ## Task

-- Input (dict[str: (type, str)]): A dictionary of name, input type, and description.
+- Input (dict[str: (type, str)]): A dictionary of name, type, and description.
 - Output (dict[str: (type, str)]): A dictionary of name, type, and description.
-- Implementation (entity_id): None or a reference to the implementation component.
+- Implementation (str): None or the URI of the implementation.

-## Attribute
+## For Loop

-A single attribute, used for e.g. components definitions
+- Looped task (task | function): What is actually repeated.

-- Name (str)
+- Implementation (str): None or the URI of the implementation.